 Jimmie Beacham, who runs GE Healthcare’s Advanced Manufacturing Lab in Waukesha, Wisconsin, received an unusual request a year ago.
 One of his colleagues asked him whether he could 3D print his heart.
 “He just had a CT scan, and he brought the data file to us,” Beacham says.
 “We said, ‘Why not?’ ”

-Companies like GE, BMW and others have been using 3D printing to make parts for jet engines, cars and other machines.
+Companies like GE, BMW, Oerlikon and others have been using 3D printing to make parts for jet engines, cars and other machines.
 But Beacham says that the new technology’s applications in healthcare are huge and equally transformative.

-A prominent plastic surgeon in Paris already is using 3D-printed bone implants to reconstruct skulls ravaged by disease or crushed in accidents; Johnson & Johnson is studying ways to 3D print tailored hip implants; and the British firm Sutrue is developing customized 3D-printed instruments for surgeons.
+A prominent plastic surgeon in Paris already is using 3D-printed bone implants to reconstruct skulls ravaged by disease or crushed in accidents; the orthopedic implant maker LimaCorporate is printing hip cups; and the British firm Sutrue is developing customized 3D-printed instruments for surgeons.

 Last year, GE Healthcare’s Voluson scanner became the first ultrasound machine that can send digital images directly to a 3D printer, which can then print them, layer by layer, from the file.
-The business unit also is developing 3D-printed tools that pharma companies could use to manufacture biopharmaceuticals, a new class of drugs designed to treat a variety of diseases including cancer and autoimmune ailments.
+The GE unit also is developing 3D-printed tools that pharmaceutical companies could use to manufacture biologics, a new class of drugs designed to treat a variety of diseases including cancer and autoimmune ailments.
 Beacham says that in the future, as much as 70 percent of components for GE Healthcare machines will involve 3D printing in some shape or form.

 We sat down with Beacham and his colleague Steven Abitz, principal advanced manufacturing engineer at GE Healthcare, to talk about the emerging field.
 Here’s an edited version of our conversation.